 Introduction:

-A.procera, known as White Siris, is a Fabaceae family member, classified under the Magnoliopsida class, Shah, S. S., et al. (2024).
+A.procera, known as White Siris, is a Fabaceae family member, classified under the Magnoliopsida class, Shah, et al. (2024).
 It is native to moist deciduous and semi-evergreen hill forests and low-land savanna woodlands in Asia, from northern India through Southeast Asia to North Australia.
 The tree is native to India, Nepal, Bangladesh, Andaman Islands, Myanmar, southern China, Laos, Thailand, Cambodia, Vietnam, Malaysia, Philippines, Indonesia, Papua New Guinea, Melanesia and northern Australia (Alamgir and Hossain, 2005).
-Seed germination is a complex process that leads to the resumption of active growth in the embryonic axis, rupture of the seed cover and emergence of the young plants.
-For physiologists and biochemists, germination is complete when the radicleruptures andthecoverbecomesvisible.
+Seed germination is a complex process that leads to the resumption of active growth in the embryonic axis, rupture of the seedcover and emergence of the young plants.
+For physiologists and biochemists, germination is complete when the radicle ruptures and the cover become visible.
 For seed technologists, foresters, nursery growers, etc. however, germination is a complex process that leads to the resumption of active embryonic growth and continued growth and development until a potentially independent seedling is formed (Bargah et al.,2025) Nurseries provide the means to control moisture, light physical and chemical soil constituents in such a way as to produce healthy and uniform seedlings for planting.
 Several factors can influence seedling growth in the nursery (Nishad et al., 2025).
 Plants are propagated and grown to a size that can be planted in a nursery.
 A quality nursery stock is necessary to create a good plantation.
-The necessity of forest nurseries in order toproperly nurture seedlings before planting them on land that needs to be replanted (Verma et al., 2024) Seedlings are small plants with enough potential to grow into mature trees.
+The necessity of forest nurseries to properly nurture seedlings before planting them on land that needs to be replanted (Verma et al., 2024).
+Seedlings are small plants with enough potential to grow into mature trees.
 These seedlings grow naturally, but they can also be propagated by seeding and germinating, which helps them to sprout quicker and boost their chances of survival.
 The factors must be optimal to produce a health and vigorous seedlings, and among them, the genes and the nursery environment determine to a large degree how a tree can survive (Minj et al., 2024).
 Agroforestry is a comprehensive term encompassing land-use systems where woody perennials like trees, shrubs, and bamboos are cultivated alongside herbaceous plants such as crops, pasture, and/or livestock.
 These elements are organized spatially or temporally, facilitating ecological and economic interactions between the tree and non-tree components.
 The principal constituents of agroforestry systems include trees, shrubs, crops, pastures, and livestock, along with factors like climate, soil, and the surrounding environment (Bargah et al., 2024).

 It has a very fast growth rate (Khurana and Singh, 2000) and is very suitable for reforestation and afforestation programs to restore degraded land and to increase carbon sequestration (Das and Maiti, 2016).
-One of the main ecological functions of A. procera is its ability to improve soil quality through nitrogen fixation (Ghabru and Rana, 2023), and also enhances soil fertility and promoting sustainable agriculture.
+One of the main ecological functions of A. procera is its ability to improve soil quality through nitrogen fixation (Ghabru and Rana, 2023) and also enhances soil fertility and promoting sustainable agriculture.
 A. procera is also of considerable economic value (Alam et al., 2005).
 The tree is well known for its high-quality timber, which is valued for its strength, durability and aesthetic appeal (Das et al., 2023).
 This makes it a popular material for many woodworking applications such as furniture, cabinetry, and construction.
 And also play a further role in rehabilitating degraded lands and enhancing biodiversity is widely known (Shah et al., 2024).